Written by Taylor.

 From the start of their marriage, it was very apparent that Louis and Eleanor were not a match-made-in-heaven.
 They had opposite upbringings, interests, and temperaments.
 Louis was gentle and pious while Eleanor was worldly and passionate.
 Even the royal couple had different ideas when it came to politics.
 Raised by monks (and was in training to be a monk before unexpectedly becoming heir to the French throne), Louis had no experience in government and politics.
 In thanks to her duchy-of-origin (with lax rules for the women), Eleanor had some understandings of political matters.
 Due to their intense incompatibility, it’s not surprising that Louis and Eleanor didn’t have children immediately.

 Despite the numerous obstacles between them, Louis did have feelings for Eleanor.
 He gave her many gifts and let her have her way when it wasn’t causing the French court any grief.
 The same couldn’t be said for Eleanor.
-While her feelings about Louis weren’t documented, Eleanor’s behaviour during her first marriage showed she wasn’t highly impressed or head over hills in love with him.
+While her feelings about Louis weren’t documented, Eleanor’s behaviour during her first marriage showed she wasn’t highly impressed or head over heels in love with him.
 Again, they were very different.

 Eleanor’s independent and often headstrong personality made her many enemies at her adopted court.
 The French nobles did not fully trust her and Eleanor’s mother-in-law, Adelaide of Maurienne, strongly disliked her from the start.
 Bernard of Clairvaux, one of the most well known religious figures of the 12th century, criticised Eleanor for dressing too extravagantly.

 Her loyalty to her younger sister Petronilla also caused her much strife with the French court.
 In the early 1140s, Petronilla was involved in an affair with the married Count Raoul of Vermandois.
 Refusing offers of marriage from other high-born men, Petronilla wanted Raoul to annul his marriage to Eleanor of Blois and marry her.
 Eleanor supported both her little sister and Raoul and brought pressure on Louis to annul Raoul’s marriage.
-After a two-year long battle with Champagne (who was related to Eleanor of Blois), Raoul’s marriage to Eleanor of Blois was annulled, and he and Petronilla married.
+After a two-year-long battle with Champagne (who was related to Eleanor of Blois), Raoul’s marriage to Eleanor of Blois was annulled, and he and Petronilla married.
 Eleanor was able to win this battle, but it came at a costly price.

 After nearly eight years of marriage, Eleanor gave birth to a girl, named Marie, in 1145.
 Even this joyous occasion didn’t make Louis and Eleanor any closer.